ryang-25/work/typst/computer_architecture.typ

   )
 }

-#show: notes.with(
-  title: "Computer Architecture",
-  subject: "Notes from the book",
-  author: "Roland Yang"
-)
+#let enable_numbering = {
+  set heading(numbering: "1.")
-#set heading(numbering: none)
+  show heading.where(level: 3): set heading(numbering: none)
+}

 = Introduction

 These are a set of notes written for an independent study in Computer Architecture led by Mr. Taylor Belcher at the Governor's School for Science and Mathematics conducted in Spring 2025.
 We are using _Computer Architecture: A Quantitative Approach (6th Edition)_.

 From the book:

 #blockquote[
   Brackets for each exercise (\<chapter.section>) indicate the text sections of primary relevance for completing the exercise. ...
 Exercises are rated, to give the reader a sense of the amount of time required to complete an exercise:

   [10] Less than 5 min (to read and understand) \
   [15] 5-15 min for a full answer \